Pattern Diagnostics

 Best next move

-If one point stays wrong, move into Pixel Test.
-If the issue is broad and damage-related, move into `/damage`.
+If one point stays wrong, open Pixel Test.
+If the issue is broad and damage-like, open damage diagnosis.

 Black